michielvoo/Super/src/move/readme.md

-Move the sprite accross the screen with the D-pad.
+Move the sprite across the screen with the D-pad.
 The sprite changes its orientation to always point in the direction it is moving in.

 ![screenshot](screenshot.png?raw=true "screenshot")